 Anyone who is a diabetic is at risk of diabetic retinopathy which can potentially cause irreversible damage, loss of vision or blindness without early detection and treatment.

-There are different stages of diabetic retinopathy but to keep things simple I’ve broken them down into three simple types:
+There are different stages of diabetic retinopathy, with ultimately three different types:

 Unfortunately, there are no signs or symptoms that you’ll experience in the early stages of diabetic retinopathy.
-Commonly bleeds and fluid leakages occur in the peripheral retina however in the late-stages you may find yourself with blurred vision when the macular or surrounds are affected.
+It is common for bleeds and fluid leakages to occur in the peripheral retina.
+However in the late-stages you may find yourself with blurred vision when the macular or surrounds are affected.

 Without signs and symptoms, you could have diabetic retinopathy occurring without even knowing!

 Prevention is the best treatment, largely with good control of blood sugar levels, cholesterol and blood pressure.
 This will ensure you are at a much lower risk of diabetic retinopathy.

 Secondly, routine yearly ocular examinations for diabetic retinopathy is essential for early diagnosis and treatment.
 It is important for those who know they are a diabetic to have this test.
 The risk of eye disease also increases with the duration you’ve been a diabetic, so it’s even more important the older you get.

 Diabetic examinations are typically done by dilating the pupil to basically ‘open the window’ to your eye and it gives the optometrist the widest view of the retina.
 It does mean you cannot drive for a few hours and wearing sunglasses afterwards is highly recommended.

 In the event you have diabetic retinopathy, the optometrist will make a call depending on the severity as to when your next review will need to be.
 In cases where treatment is required then you will be referred to an Ophthalmologist for further treatment.
 This can include laser treatment, ocular injections or surgery.